microsoft/language-server-protocol/_specifications/specification-3-17.md

 The Completion request is sent from the client to the server to compute completion items at a given cursor position.
 Completion items are presented in the [IntelliSense](https://code.visualstudio.com/docs/editor/intellisense) user interface.
 If computing full completion items is expensive, servers can additionally provide a handler for the completion item resolve request ('completionItem/resolve').
 This request is sent when a completion item is selected in the user interface.
 A typical use case is for example: the `textDocument/completion` request doesn't fill in the `documentation` property for returned completion items since it is expensive to compute.
 When the item is selected in the user interface then a 'completionItem/resolve' request is sent with the selected completion item as a parameter.
 The returned completion item should have the documentation property filled in.
 By default the request can only delay the computation of the `detail` and `documentation` properties.
 Since 3.16.0 the client can signal that it can resolve more properties lazily.
 This is done using the `completionItem#resolveSupport` client capability which lists all properties that can be filled in during a 'completionItem/resolve' request.
 All other properties (usually `sortText`, `filterText`, `insertText` and `textEdit`) must be provided in the `textDocument/completion` response and must not be changed during resolve.

+The language server protocol uses the following model around completions:

+- to achieve consistency across languages and to honor different clients usually the client is responsible for filtering and sorting.
+This has also the advantage that client can experiment with different filter and sorting models.
+However servers can enforce different behavior by setting a `filterText` / `sortText`
+- for speed clients should be able to filter an already received completion list if the user continues typing.
+Servers can opt out of this using a `CompletionList` and mark it as `isIncomplete`.

+The server has additional means to influence filtering and sorting.
+They are expressed by either creating a `CompletionItem` with a `insertText` or with a `textEdit`.
+The two modes differ as follows:

+- **Completion item provides an insertText / label without a text edit**: in the model the client should filter against what the user has already typed using the word boundary rules of the language (e.g. resolving the word under the cursor position).
+The reason for this mode is that it makes it extremely easy for a server to implement a basic completion list and get it filtered on the client.

+- **Completion Item with text edits**: in this mode the server tells the client that it actually knows what it is doing.
+If you create a completion item with a text edit at the current cursor position no word guessing takes place and no filtering should happen.
+This mode can be combined with a sort text and filter text to customize two things.
+If the text edit is a replace edit then the range denotes the word used for filtering.
+If the replace changes the text it most likely makes sense to specify a filter text to be used.

 _Client Capability_:
 * property name (optional): `textDocument.completion`
 * property type: `CompletionClientCapabilities` defined as follows: